Thinking about Joining the

 What will be expected of me as a member?

-As a Council Member, you are required to meet as a Council at least five times per year to go over Council business, review the budget, and vote on changes to our policies and new members.
+As a Council Member, you are required to meet as a Council at least six times per year to go over Council business, review the budget, and vote on changes to our policies and new members.
 You will help decide which programs and activities to help fund, making sure that they are consistent with our principles and guidelines; you will oversee the activities of the staff to make sure they are acting according to the principles laid out by the Council.
 You are expected to act in good faith, to uphold the decisions made by the Council as a whole, and to avoid all conflicts of interest or the appearance of any conflict of interest.

 How else could I help?